RajDkJangam/cevoaustralia.github.io/content/post/2018-01-29-introduction-to-r.markdown

 ## Using double square brackets will extract the vector out of the first list element.

 ## When dealing with large data sets, it's much faster to only load the columns you are
 ## interested in.
-This is why we loaded the first 100 rows to have a poke a round with
+This is why we loaded the first 100 rows to have a poke around with
 ## first before loading the whole file.

 ## There are 66 columns in the table, we don't want them all!